 The Campus Safety Department collects information about reported crimes from Campus Security Authorities (CSAs) on an on-going and timely basis.
+Each trimester, CSAs are required to complete a document certifying that all crimes they have been made aware of were properly reported or - alternatively - that they were not made aware of any crimes during the trimester.
 The information gathered from the CSAs is combined with the Incident Reports recorded by members of the Campus Safety department throughout the year as well as any incidents communicated via the "Report It" tool on MySCU.
-The Campus Safety Lieutenant, Sgt., and Executive Director of Auxiliary Operations and Physical Plant review and classify the information contained within the reports to determine the crime statistics for the campus.
-Once the statistics have been determined, the Executive Director of Auxiliary Operations and Physical Plant drafts the Annual Security Report itself, which is then approved for distribution by the Vice President for Administration and Finance/CFO.
+The Campus Safety Lieutenant and AVP for Auxiliary Operations review and classify the information contained within the reports to determine the crime statistics for the campus.
+Once the statistics have been determined, the AVP for Auxiliary Operations drafts the Annual Security Report itself, which is then approved for distribution by the Vice President for Administration and Finance/CFO.